 Some Test firsts in Madras.
 On the opening day of the inaugural Test between India and Sri Lanka, Sunil Gavaskar lost the toss for the ninth consecutive time.
 Duleep Mendis scored 105 in the day.
 He also scored 105 in the second innings to become the only batsman to hit identical hundreds in the same Test.
 The match was drawn.

-One of England's most hardworking pace bowlers was born.
+One of England's most hard-working pace bowlers was born.
 Although Peter Lever took 6 for 38 to win the sixth Test in Melbourne in 1974-75, the series had been decided by then.
-Ironically, after the mayhem caused that winter by Dennis Lillee and Jeff Thomson, it was Lever who came closest to inflicting a real tragedy.
-His bouncer in Auckland was deflected into the temple of New Zealand debutant Ewen Chatfield, who suffered a fractured skull and needed heart massage and mouth-to-mouth resuscitation.
-A distraught Lever had had brighter moments in Australia four years earlier.
-While John Snow's hostility and 31 Test wickets were hogging the headlines, he owed a big debt to the Plank, who seemed to be forever bowling uphill or into the wind.
+Ironically, after the mayhem caused that winter by Dennis Lillee and Jeff Thomson, it was Lever who came closest to inflicting a real tragedy when a bouncer he bowled in Auckland was deflected into the temple of New Zealand debutant Ewen Chatfield, who suffered a fractured skull and needed heart massage and mouth-to-mouth resuscitation.
+Lever had had brighter moments in Australia four years earlier.
+John Snow's hostility and 31 Test wickets may have hogged the headlines, but he owed a big debt to the Plank, who seemed to be forever bowling uphill or into the wind.
 Lever finished with 13 wickets at 33.76 and played a major part in regaining the Ashes.
 At The Oval in 1970, he took 7 for 83 against a scary Rest of the World batting line-up, in what he was originally led to believe was his Test debut.

 In a Sahara Cup match in Toronto, Mohammad Azharuddin scored his 6000th run in ODIs.
 His partnership of 161 with Rahul Dravid seemed to have won India the match - but Saeed Anwar top-scored with 80 off 78 balls, Saleem Malik made an unbeaten 70, and Pakistan won by two wickets to level the series.